DaveSummer36/civilwars-test/README.md

 * Background images for every html pages so far
 * Profile for your account (currently no multiplayer)
 * Automatically saving and loading the game state of players (to be tested)
+* Game log gets deprecated due to complications during its development (later it may be reintroduced)

-This time, these features are the upcoming changes and updates about!
+This time, these features are the upcoming changes and updates about!<br />
 About the game, see the mini-article below:

 # What is CivilWars?